Reigate College Reigate College

 Back to New Starters A-Z Courses

 In the meantime, I’m going to be setting a series of activities for you to complete over the coming months.
-These are designed to not only fuel your enthusiasm, but show how important classical studies are to our understanding the modern world.
+These are designed to not only fuel your enthusiasm, but also show how important classical studies are to our understanding of the modern world.
 For most of you, this will be a new subject, so these tasks will also give you a great insight into studying Classics at A Level.

 At A Level you will be expected to work independently and motivate yourself, so use this time as a training session.
 I’m looking forward to discussing your findings when we meet in September.